-(IAI: H1 900) This fourth semester course is designed to increase proficiency in speaking, listening, reading, and writing in Spanish, as well as provide knowledge of Spanish-speaking cultures by exploring literature, art, cinema, and music as key material and topics within the language acquisition process.
+(IAI: H1 900) Designed to increase proficiency in speaking, listening, reading, and writing in Spanish, as well as provide knowledge of Spanish-speaking cultures by exploring literature, art, cinema, and music as key material and topics within the language acquisition process.
 Reviews past grammatical concepts and continues more advanced grammatical concepts.
 Focus is on increasing fluency of conversation and composition.
 Emphasis will be placed on developing advanced reading, writing, and speaking skills, with some attention to listening comprehension.
 Prerequisite(s): SPAN 231.
 (PCS 1.1, 4 credit hours - 4 hours lecture, 0 hours lab)